9.6 Intercontinental youth work and development cooperation

-The Global Youth Network consisted out of 16 young persons active in a youth CSO, ambassadors, within the programme GALE.
+The Global Youth Network consisted out of 16 young people active in a youth CSO, ambassadors, within the programme GALE.
 GALE is a global partners programme hosted by LSU.
 During 2015 and 2016, the Global Youth Network gathered young ambassadors from Kenya, Zimbabwe, Belarus, Burma, Sweden, Lebanon and Turkey to share their experiences and knowledge with each other.

 Youth Cooperation Initiative

-The Youth Cooperation Initiative creates possibilitie for young people from different countries to realize ideas together.
+The Youth Cooperation Initiative creates possibilities for young people from different countries to realize ideas together.
 The project should cover any of the following themes: sustainability, youth perspective, non-discrimination, leadership, organisational development or advocacy.

 The implementers should be two youth CSOs or organised youth groups, from two different countries (one from a country on the DAC-list).
 The majority of the project group should be younger than 30 years old.